In This Article

 Click the three vertical dots on the kit you want to be deleted.
 Select Delete your data:

 According to GPS Origins, they destroy your sample after they extract your DNA data.
-To delete your DNA data, you must contact GPS Origins.
+Contact GPS Origins to delete your DNA data from their database.

-I contacted HomeDNA and was informed that their IT team would have to process the DNA deletion.
+Additionally, upon reaching out to HomeDNA for data deletion, we were informed that their IT team would have to process the DNA deletion.

 Know Your DNA Reviews